shannongross/shannongross.github.io/_posts/2019-09-01-linear-regression-python.md

 Now we have the data, but what does it look like?
 Use your standard pandas tools like `df.head()` and `df.describe()` to explore what the dataset contains.

-For this example, we'll use the **Life Expectancy** and **Births per woman**.
+For this example, we'll use the columns **Life Expectancy** and **Births per woman**.
 But before we begin trying to create a predictive model based on the data, we should confirm that a linear relationship actually exists between the two variables.

 {% highlight ruby %}
 #Regression plot using seaborn library